Centers for Medicare & Medicaid Services, Department of Health and Human Services.

 - Evaluating APC weights.

 - Packaging device and drug costs into APCs: methodology, effect on APCs, and need for reconfiguring APCs based upon device and drug packaging.

 - Removing procedures from the inpatient list for payment under the OPPS.

-- Using single and multiple procedure claims data for CMS' determination of APC group weights.
+- Using single and multiple procedure claims data.

 The Panel may use data collected or developed by entities and organizations, other than DHHS and CMS, in conducting its review.
-We recommend that organizations submit data for the Panel's and CMS staff's review.
+We urge organizations to submit data for the Panel's and CMS staff's review.

 III.
 Written Comments and Suggested Agenda Topics